THE CASTLE: a vital link

-The recently announced boundaries of the Castle Wildland Provincial Park and Castle Provincial Park will together conserve more than 250,000 acres (100,000 hectares) of prime wildlife habitat in one of the most biologically rich landscapes in the country.
+The Castle Wildland Provincial Park and Castle Provincial Park together comprise more than 250,000 acres (100,000 hectares) of prime wildlife habitat in one of the most biologically rich landscapes in the country.

 The Castle links wildlife moving north and south through the Yellowstone to Yukon region.
 It joins protected areas like Waterton-Glacier with the Rocky Mountain Parks further north.